Bruce Wilson on the strength training for triathlon and preparation for Norseman 2019

 After some discussion Anna was good enough to back me in my attempt at Norseman 2019.
 So I’m aiming to be in Eidfjord next August.

-Why strength training for
+Why strength training for a triathlon?

 For Norseman I have a strong desire to: